Principles & Practices of Biosafety

 Course fees include:

 Confirmed, paid participants will be sent detailed information about the course, location, and other items of interest.
-Substitutions allowed with notice by June 13, 2016.
-There is a 15% processing fee for cancellations received before June 13, 2016.
-Cancelations between June 13, 2016 and June 20, 2016 will be refunded at 50% of the course fee.
-No refunds will be given after June 20, 2016.
-Cancelation fees may be waived if there is a waiting list and a replacement can be made - 15% processing fee will apply.
+Substitutions allowed with notice by February 4, 2019.
+There is a 15% processing fee for cancellations.
+Cancellations between February 4, 2019 and February 11, 2019 will be refunded at 50% of the course fee.
+No refunds will be given after February 11.
+Cancelation fees may be waived if there is a waiting list and a replacement can be made – 15% processing fee will apply.

 $259/night plus tax